Union Mills F.C.

-Union Mills F.C. are a football club from Union Mills in the parish of Braddan on the Isle of Man.
-They compete in the Isle of Man Football League Division Two.
+Union Mills F.C. is a football club from Union Mills in the parish of Braddan on the Isle of Man.
+They compete in the Isle of Man Football League Divison 1.
 They wear a claret and sky blue kit and play their home games at Garey Mooar.

 History

 Union Mills were founded in 1920.
 They were promoted to the top flight (then the First Division) in 1983–84 and stayed in the league just two years until the 1985–86 season.
 They were again promoted in the 1998–99 season, but, as before, spent just two seasons in the top flight before finishing bottom in 2000–01, winning just two games all season.